projectara/greybus-spec/source/operations.rst

 bit (0x80) of an operation type is used as a flag that distinguishes a request operation from its response.
 For requests, this bit is 0, for responses, it is 1.
-For example operation 0x0a will contain 0x0a in the request message’s type field and 0x8a in the response message’s type field.
+For example operation 0x0a will contain 0x0a in the request message's type field and 0x8a in the response message's type field.
 The id allows many operations to be “in flight” on a connection at once.